chinapedia/wikipedia.abstract.en/Page/Russian_Civil_War.md

 Casualties

-Evpatoria_red_terror_corpses_at_sea_coast.jpg'' in Crimea, 1918]] Streetkids_RussianCivilWar.JPG The results of the civil war were momentous.
+'' in Crimea, 1918]] The results of the civil war were momentous.
 Soviet demographer Boris Urlanis estimated the total number of men killed in action in the Civil War and Polish–Soviet War as 300,000 (125,000 in the Red Army, 175,500 White armies and Poles) and the total number of military personnel dead from disease (on both sides) as 450,000.[24]
-Boris Sennikov estimated the total losses among the population of Tambov region in 1920 to 1922 resulting from the war, executions, and imprisonment in concentration camps as approximately 240,000.[25]
-Refugees_on_flatcars.jpgs on flatcars]]
+Boris Sennikov estimated the total losses among the population of Tambov region in 1920 to 1922 resulting from the war, executions, and imprisonment in concentration camps as approximately 240,000.[25] s on flatcars]]

 During the Red Terror, estimates of Cheka executions range from 12,733 to 1.7 million.
 William Henry Chamberlin suspected that there were about 50,000.
 Evan Mawdsley suspected that there were more than 12,733, and less than 200,000.
 Some sources claimed at least 250,000 summary executions of "enemies of the people" with estimates reaching above a million.[26][27]
 More modest estimates put the numbers executed by the Bolsheviks between December 1917 and February 1922 at around 28,000 per year, with roughly 10,000 executions during the Red Terror.